pifroggi/vs_temporalfix/README.md

 Only use this if there is actually noise/grain, or low frequency flicker!
 It risks to remove some details like every denoiser, but is useful if you're planning to denoise anyway.

 __*`exclude`* (optional)__
-Optionally exclude scenes with intended temporal inconsistencies, or in case this doesn't work.
+Optionally exclude scenes with intended temporal inconsistencies, or in case this causes unexpected issues.
 Example setting 3 scenes: `exclude="[10 20] [600 900] [2000 2500]"`
 First number in the brackets is the first frame of the scene, the second number is the last frame (inclusive).